ReVanced/revanced-documentation/docs/revanced-reddit/wiki/help/questions.md

 ## **What is ReVanced?**

 ReVanced is a modular patcher for apps such as YouTube.
-This project was born out of Vanced's discontinuation and it is our goal to continue the legacy of what Vanced left.
+This project was born out of Vanced's discontinuation, and our goal is to continue the legacy of what Vanced left.

 ## **How does ReVanced work?**

 ReVanced does not distribute any proprietary file but instead provides open-source patches.
 Patches can be created for any Android app.
 The ReVanced Manager will use the patcher as its core to apply patches of your choice on your desired app.
-On rooted devices, ReVanced can mount the patched app over the original application.
+ReVanced can mount the patched app on rooted devices over the original one.
 On non-rooted devices, ReVanced will install it under a different package name.

 ## **How to get ReVanced?**

 ReVanced is and will always be in development!
 You can follow [Revanced Manager documentation](https://github.com/revanced/revanced-manager/tree/main/docs) to use ReVanced.
 Alternatively, you can use [ReVanced CLI documentation](https://github.com/revanced/revanced-cli/tree/main/docs).

+## **How to update patched apps?**

+To update a patched app, you need to patch the new version of the app.

 ## **Does ReVanced support non-rooted devices?**